jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_table.md

 MyCustomTable2.objects.count()  # should output 0 bc we haven't added data yet
 ```

+!!! danger
+    Whenever you change the `models.py` file, be sure to either (1) reset your database or (2) run `simmate database update` in order for your changes to be applied to your database.

 !!! info
     In Django (which Simmate uses under the hood), a `DatabaseTable` is known as
     a `Model`.
 So a model and table can be viewed as the same thing.
 Because we